 Cold Brewed Yabao Tea

-If you would like to try this tea cold-brewed, use 10 grams of tea for every liter of water and infuse for a minimum of 8 hours.
+If you would like to try this tea cold-brewed, use 10 grams of tea per liter of water and infuse for about 8 hours.